jvcasillas/LaTeX-IPA/README.md

 LaTeX-IPA
 =========
 This is a compilation of snippets for the TIPA package in LaTeX.
 It is not exhaustive, but I plan to continue adding more.
+Check out the [project page](www.jvcasillas/LaTeX-IPA)

 ### File naming
 Consonants are labeled in the following way: